Evacuation of Campus Buildings or Entire Campus

 The evacuation of campus buildings or the entire campus may be required due to emergency situations occurring on or near the campus.
 Campus emergency planning facilitates evacuations are conducted in a systematic, controlled, and planned manner.

-The building evacuation plan for California State University, Stanislaus consists of a partnership between University Police Department, Facilities Services and individual volunteer building "Building Marshals" and "Evacuation Monitors".
+The building evacuation plan for California State University, Stanislaus consists of a partnership between the University Police Department, Capital Planning & Facilities Management and individual volunteer building "Building Marshals" and "Evacuation Monitors".

 Specific Instructions to Building Occupants

 - Safely walk to the nearest exit and go to an evacuation gathering area away from the building then wait for further instructions

 - Stay out of the way of emergency personnel and vehicles and follow instructions